 - Collusion.
 Two or more people who are intended by a system of control to keep watch over each other could instead collude to circumvent the system.

 - Human error.
 A person involved in a control system could simply make a mistake, perhaps forgetting to use a control step.
-Or, the person does not understand how a computer system is to be used, or does not understand the instructions associated with the system.
+Or, the person does not understand how a control system is to be used, or does not understand the instructions associated with the system.

 - Management override.
 Someone on the management team who has the authority to do so could override any aspect of a control system for his personal advantage.